covcom/205CDE/labs/02 Git Remotes/worksheet.md

 ### Cloning the course repository

 Many of the exercises you will be doing will require you to amend existing code.
 This code is available in a course repository in GitHub.
-To access this you will need to create a new Codio project containing a clone of this repository.
+To access this you will need to create a new Cloud9 project containing a clone of this repository.

-Create a new project in Codio.
-On the projects screen click in the Create Project button.
+Create a new project in Cloud9.
+In the dashboard click the Create a new workspace button.

-Open Tools > Terminal.
+Open Window > New Terminal.
 Clone the course repository (https://github.com/covcom/205CDE.git).
 ```
 $ git clone https://github.com/covcom/205CDE.git
 ```

-You can change the default name (205CDE) in Codio by right-clicking it in the tree view on the left.
+You can change the default name (205CDE) in Cloud9 by right-clicking it in the tree view on the left and selecting Rename.

 ### Changing the remote repository